i-c-stratigraphy/guide/pages/litho.md

 ### F. Naming of Lithostratigraphic Units

 **1. General**
-The name of lithostratigraphic units follows the general rules for naming stratigraphic units (section <a href="defs.htm#b3">3.B.3</a>).
+The name of lithostratigraphic units follows the general rules for naming stratigraphic units, i.e., it is formed from a local geographic feature with the appropriate unit-term indicating its rank (section <a href="defs.htm#b3">3.B.3</a>).

-In the case of lithostratigraphic units, a simple lithologic term indicating its dominant rock type may be used instead of the unit-term indicating its rank (group, formation, member, bed).
+Exceptionally, a simple lithologic term indicating its dominant rock type may be used instead of the unit-term indicating its rank (group, formation, member, bed).
 However, the use of the unit-term is preferable; and the use of both the lithologic term and the unit-term should be discouraged.

-The terms &quot;lower&quot;, &quot;middle&quot;, and &quot;upper&quot; should not be used for formal subdivisions of lithostratigraphic units.
+The terms "lower", "middle", and "upper" should not be used for formal subdivisions of lithostratigraphic units.

 <a id="f2"></a>

 **2. Geographic component of name**
 See section <a href="defs#b3a">3.B.3.a</a>.

-In the case of lateral changes in lithologic composition, change in the geographic term is desirable for important regional changes, but the indiscriminate proposal of new names for minor lithologic variations is undesirable.
+Where lateral changes in lithologic composition occur, a change in the geographic term is desirable for important regional changes, but the indiscriminate proposal of new names for minor lithologic variations is undesirable.

 <a id="f3"></a>